cagross/outdated-plugin-notifier/readme.txt

 = 1.0.3 =
 * Fixes a bug which was causing plugin to display a blank string for some plugins (instead of a date or an error message).

+= 1.0.4 =
+* Fixes a bug which was causing dates to display in the browser's default locale, rather than the WordPress user's locale.